chrisboulton/php-resque-scheduler/README.markdown

 compatible with the web interface of the Ruby version, which provides the ability to view and manage delayed jobs.

+## Requirements ##

+* PHP 5.3+
+* Redis 2.2+
+* PHP-Resque 1.2+
+* Optional but Recommended: Composer

+## Getting Started ##

+The easiest way to work with php-resque-scheduler is when it's installed as a Composer package inside your project.
+Composer isn't strictly required, but makes life a lot easier.

+If you're not familiar with Composer, please see <http://getcomposer.org/>.

+1. Add php-resque-scheduler to your application's composer.json.

+        {
+            ...
+            "require": {
+				"chrisboulton/php-resque-scheduler": "dev-master",
+                "php": ">=5.3.0"
+            },
+            ...
+        }

+2. Run `composer install`.

+3. If you haven't already, add the Composer autoload to your project's initialization file. (example)

+        require 'vendor/autoload.php';

 ## Delayed Jobs

 To quote the documentation for the Ruby resque-scheduler: